Responsibilities of an ICT contractor

 Tell us immediately if you:

-- discover previous ICT work in a school that has not been completed to the Ministry’s standards
+- discover previous ICT work in a school that hasn't been completed to the Ministry’s standards

-- are asked to complete work that does not meet the Ministry’s standards.
+- are asked to complete work that doesn't meet the Ministry’s standards.

 Warranties supplied for ICT installations and upgrades must meet these standards: